 However, there wasn’t nearly enough seating so several of us had to stand while we waited or find a spot on the floor.
 The boarding area was similar to the waiting areas at airport terminals right before Christmas.
 Pure chaos.

-I once watched a video of embarkation on another cruise line.
-Everyone was seated, birthday and anniversary announcements were made, and games were played until everyone was on board.
+I once watched an embarkation Youtube video from another cruise line.
+Everyone was seated, birthday and anniversary announcements were made, and group games were played until everyone was on board.
 This was nothing like that.

 Be prepared to keep your children entertained and calm.
-There were vending machines available so we bought snacks for our crew and handed out tablets and that seemed to help.
+There were vending machines available so we bought snacks for our crew and handed out tablets which helped.

 Carnival Mardi Gras Food Reviews